wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

 *   (1) In this Act, unless the context otherwise requires,---

+    _advisory panel_ means the advisory panel established by [section 15A][20]

     _chief executive_,---

-    *   (a) in relation to the New Zealand Security Intelligence Service, means the Director of Security holding office under the [New Zealand Security Intelligence Service Act 1969][41]:
+    *   (a) in relation to the New Zealand Security Intelligence Service, means the Director of Security holding office under the [New Zealand Security Intelligence Service Act 1969][49]:

     *   (b) in relation to the Government Communications Security Bureau, means the Director of that Bureau:

     *   (c) in relation to an agency that, by virtue of an Order in Council made under subsection (2), is an intelligence and security agency for the purposes of this Act, means the chief executive of that agency

+    _Deputy Inspector-General_ means the Deputy Inspector-General of Intelligence and Security holding office under [section 5][7]

     _employee_, in relation to an intelligence and security agency, means a person employed in any capacity in that agency